Vibeesarma/Breadit-Clone-Next-JS-13.4/README.md

 - [TanStack Query](https://tanstack.com/query/latest) is Powerful asynchronous state management for TS/JS.

-- You can install using `yarn add @tanstack/react-query` also install eslint package to find bugs `yarn add -D @tanstack/eslint-plugin-query`.
+- You can install using `yarn add @tanstack/react-query` and also install eslint package to find bugs `yarn add -D @tanstack/eslint-plugin-query`.

 - This is work on the client side so you want to declare a provider for this one.